Helping communities, service providers and policy makers identify issues related to health equity and respond to gaps in services.

-- Capture and layer sociodemographic factors and patterns such as the movement of people or rates of disease stratified by income, sex and age
+- Capture and layer sociodemographic factors and patterns such as the movement of people or rates of disease stratified by income, gender and age

 - Identify areas where the distribution of services may not match needs or indicators of geographic accessibility

 - Calculate distances and travel times, for example from patients and populations to services

 - Contextualize your data, creating opportunities for new insights or avenues of exploration

 Our long-term partners and current clients include health-care planners, hospital administrators, health agencies and researchers.